inorton/XR.Baboon/README.md

 Running
 --------

-Be sure to deploy the `libsqlite3.so.0` C library wherever you run your app.
+Be sure to deploy the `libsqlite3.so.0` (or `sqlite3.dll` on Windows) C library wherever you run your app.
 If it is the same machine as the build was done on you neede't worry.
 Your 'test' program/assembly needs to have been built with debugging enabled (you need the mdb files) else baboon won't know how to inspect the running code.

 First, we need to create a coverage config file to tell covem what classes/types you want to record coverage data for.
 If you have a called called